Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Experiments

 \subsection{Performance}

-\textbf{Simulation Results}.
-We quantitatively compare different methods in Table~\ref{Tab: performance-same} by considering the data heterogeneity stems from \texttt{hardware shaking}.
+\textbf{Simulation Results}.We quantitatively compare different methods in Table~\ref{Tab: performance-same} by considering the data heterogeneity stems from non-overlapping masks.
 FedHP performs better than the classic federated learning methods.
 By comparison, FedProx and SCAFFOLD only allows sub-optimal performance, which uncovers the limitations of rectifying the gradient directions in this challenging task.
 Besides, FedGST works inferior than FedHP, since FedGST approximates the posterior and expects coded apertures strictly follows the identical distribution, which can not be guaranteed in practice.
 In Fig.~\ref{fig: result_simu }, we visualize the reconstruction results with sampled wavelengths.
-FedHP not only enables a more granular retrieval on unseen coded aperture, but also maintains a promising spectral consistency.
+FedHP not only enables a more granular retrieval on unseen coded aperture, but also maintains a promising spectral consistency as shown by randomly cropped patches (\emph{e.g.}, \texttt{a}, \texttt{b} in Fig.~\ref{fig: result_simu }).

 \textbf{Challenging Scenario of Heterogeneity}.
-We further consider a more challenging scenario of \texttt{manufacturing discrepancy}, where the data heterogeneity is highly entangled to the large gap among the coded aperture distributions.
+We consider a more challenging scenario where the data heterogeneity is caused the \textit{distinct coded aperture distributions of different clients}.
 We compare different methods in Table~\ref{Tab: performance-diff}.
-By observation, all methods experience large performance degradation, among which FedProx and SCAFFOLD becomes nearly ineffective.
+All methods experience large performance degradation, among which FedProx and SCAFFOLD becomes ineffective.
 Intuitively, it is hard to concur the clients under the large distribution gap, while directly adjusting the input data space better tackles the problem.

 \textbf{Real Results}.
 In Fig.~\ref{fig: result_real }, we visually compare the FedAvg with FedHP on the real data.
 Specifically, both methods are evaluated under an unseen hardware configuration, \emph{i.e.}, coded aperture from an uncertain distribution.
 The proposed method introduces less distortions among different wavelengths.
-Such an observation endorses FedHP a great potential in collaborating CASSI systems practically.
+Such an observation endorses FedHP a great potential in collaborating hardware systems practically.